MEISTER97/AndroidProject/README.md

 ### Search Activity
 - Allows users to search for others in Firestore.
 - If the name input is empty, it will search all users.
-- At least one GameGenre and platform must be selected.
+- At least one GameGenre and one platform must be selected.
 - Utilizes fragments: one for search input and one for a RecyclerView to display search results.

 ### Profile and Friend Requests